journeadrien/scholar2sql/README.md

 ```
 ## Configuration

-The package requires a YAML configuration file to specify various settings.
-Below is an explanation of each section in the configuration file:
+The package requires a YAML configuration file which specifies various settings.
+Below are explanations of each section in the configuration file:

 ### SQL Database Configuration